Monika Plioplyte Monika Plioplyte

 Bio

-Born in Lithuania, Monika Plioplyte immigrated to the US in her early teens.
-She holds an MFA from The School of the Art Institute of Chicago and a BFA from Massachusetts College of Art and Design.
-Plioplyte has exhibited nationally at venues including the Hyde Park Art Center, Northern Illinois Art Museum, Monique Meloche, Columbia College Chicago, Boundary Space and Mana Contemporary in Illinois; Rare Visions in Colorado; Davis Center at Harvard University, AREA Gallery and Gallery Kayafas in Boston.
-Residencies include MASS MoCa, The Center Program at Hyde Park Art Center, the Harris Barron Fellowship for Haystack Mountain School of Crafts, and a Vermont Studio Center Fellowship.
+Plioplyte's work has been exhibited at Hyde Park Art Center, Northern Illinois Art Museum, Monique Meloche, Columbia College Chicago, Boundary Space, and Mana Contemporary (IL); Rare Visions and Space_Space (CO); and the Davis Center at Harvard University, AREA Gallery, and Gallery Kayafas (MA).
+Residencies include MASS MoCA, The Center Program at Hyde Park Art Center, the Harris Barron Fellowship at Haystack Mountain School of Crafts, ACRE, Vermont Studio Center, and the NEIU Art + Design Studio Residency.
 She has received grants from the Illinois Arts Council, the DCASE Individual Artists Program, the John W. Kurtich Foundation, and the Blanche E. Colman Foundation.
-Plioplyte lives and works in Chicago.